yongmin86k/project__Aloha/README.md

 # Aloha project
->This is the first project for the web dev programme at RED Academy, showcasing responsive web development using HTML, CSS, and Javascript.
+>This is the first project for the web dev program at RED Academy, showcasing responsive web development using HTML, CSS, and Javascript.

 ![Preview - Desktop](images/preview_desktop.png)